Tarrant County · Owner Guide

 What Concessions Actually Cost You Net

 A $5,000 closing cost contribution on a $327,000 home reduces your net by $5,000.
-That's real money, but the comparison isn't 'concession vs. no concession' — it's 'concession vs. more time on market, another price reduction, or a lower offer that comes in after the listing has sat for 90 days.'
+That's real money, but the comparison isn't 'concession vs. no concession.'
+It's 'concession vs. more time on market, another price reduction, or a lower offer that comes in after the listing has sat for 90 days.'
 Concessions done right often produce a better net than holding out.

 What Not to Concede